 In the static environment, 12 sensor nodes are uniformly distributed in our laboratory.
 One beacon node is placed in the middle of the laboratory and broadcasts beacon messages to trigger each node logging its current logic time.
-The experiment has been conducted for one week and we summarize the performance from Figures 14 to 17.
+The experiment is conducted for one week and we summarize the performance from Figures 12 to 16.

-Figure 14 depicts the max and average logic time errors with respect to a randomly selected reference node.
+Figure 12 depicts the max and average logic time errors with respect to a randomly selected reference node.
 We plot one 24-hour trace clip for a clear presentation.
 Overall, the trace evolves following a zigzag pattern.
 The sudden drops of two curves are due to the logic time updating in each calibration window.
-From Figure 14, we can observe that on average, different clocks have been tightly synchronized.
+From Figure 12, we can observe that on average, different clocks have been tightly synchronized.
 From statistics, we find that the average error keeps less than $600\mu s$ all the time and it is smaller than $200\mu s$ for over 80% of time.
 The maximum logic time error is also well controlled in the experiment.
 Statistics show that the maximum error is always smaller than $950\mu s$ and it is less than $350\mu s$ most time.
-Figure 14 indicates that different clocks can be highly calibrated by FLIGHT.
+Figure 12 indicates that clocks can be highly calibrated by FLIGHT.